Vasectomy Reversal Chattanooga, TN

 What are anti-sperm antibodies, and will those antibodies affect my chances of getting pregnant?

-Since the sperm are not completely immunologically identical to the rest of the cells within the body, theoretically the body can fight and kill sperm.
-There is overwhelming prevalence of anti-sperm antibodies in men that have undergone vasectomy.
-However, the presence of these anti-bodies bear little to no influence on the outcome after reversal.
-Therefore, I do not test or recommend testing for anti-sperm antibodies as routine practice.
+Since the sperm is not completely immunologically identical to the rest of the cells within the body, theoretically the body can fight and kill sperm.
+There is an overwhelming prevalence of anti-sperm antibodies in men that have undergone a vasectomy.
+However, the presence of these anti-bodies bears little to no influence on the outcome after reversal.
+Therefore, I do not test or recommend testing for anti-sperm antibodies as a routine practice.

 When can scarring occur?

-When a semen analyses reveals smaller amounts of sperm than is necessary for conception, sperm banking will be recommended for fertility preservation.
+When a semen analysis reveals smaller amounts of sperm that is necessary for conception, sperm banking will be recommended for fertility preservation.
 Banked sperm can be used for intrauterine insemination or in-vitro fertilization, depending on the amounts and mobility of sperm collected.

 What happens if no sperm is found during the procedure?